Privacy Policy

 - Discord — only if you choose Discord sign-in.
 Same scope: email and username.
 Discord Privacy Policy →

-- Vercel — hosts the website itself.
-Standard server logs (IP, user agent, request path) for operational purposes.
+- Vercel — hosts the website and provides cookieless, aggregate Web Analytics + Speed Insights (visit and performance counts; no personal data, no cross-site tracking).
+Also keeps standard server logs (IP, user agent, request path) for operational purposes.
 Vercel Privacy Policy →

 Cookies and browser storage